 Though a 4K will have a better video quality than a full-HD, the chances are you are hardly going to shoot in 4K for your Youtube videos.
 And even if you do, you won’t upload them in 4k.
 90% of the Youtubers don’t.

 Unless you’re creating documentary-style videos and you’re going to release your videos for TV or commercial purpose you don’t need a 4K video.

 Now, the reason why I don’t suggest newbie Youtubers to invest in a 4K action camera is that they’re often expensive.
 For example, SJCam Full-HD featured above costs about 5000 Rupees.
 A very similar SJCam with a 4K recording costs three times that price.
 So why invest in such an expensive motorcycle helmet camera when you don’t even know how far you’re going.

 So yea, SJCam SJ4000 with Full-HD gets second place in this list of the best camera for motovlogging.

-Though the two motorcycle helmet cameras featured above excel in everything (for a newbie vlogger) what it lacks in is good audio quality.
+Though the two motorcycle helmet cameras featured above excel in everything (for a newbie vlogger) what they lack in is good audio quality.